mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-"externalProjectRef" holds the parent Atlas project ID.
+externalProjectRef holds the parent Atlas project ID.
-Mutually exclusive with the "projectRef" field
+Mutually exclusive with the "projectRef" field.

 <table>
     <thead>